conan7882/tf-gans/docs/infogan/readme.md

 ## Results
 ### MNIST
 - Random noise vector length = 100
-- One 10D categorial code and three continuous latent codes are used.
+- One 10D categorial code and four continuous latent codes are used.

 The categorial code is fixed for each row.
 The generator generates digits `5` and `8` with the same categorial code.
 However, it is able to distinguish other digits well.